raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

-# Contributing to Gatsby Transformer Cloudinary Plugin
+# Contributing to the Gatsby Transformer Cloudinary Plugin

 First off, thank you for your interest in helping with the plugin ❤️

-Our community looks forward to your contributions 🎉
+Our community looks forward to your contribution 🎉

 ## How can you help?

-You can improve [documentation](#improving-the-documentation), help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) or [contribute code](#your-first-code-contribution).
+You can help make [documentation](#improving-the-documentation) clearer, help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) or [contribute code](#your-code-contribution).

 ## Why do we need your help?

-As a user, you know best how to make the Cloudinary Transformer Plugin better for users like you 👊
+As a user, you know best how to make the Cloudinary Transformer Plugin developer experience better for users like you 👊

-## Other ways to support the plugin
+## You can support the plugin in other ways

-If you like the plugin but don't have time to contribute, there are other ways to support the plugin and show your appreciation:
+If you like the plugin but don't have much time to spare, there are quick ways to support the plugin and show your appreciation:

 ⭐️ Star the GitHub repository\
 🐦 Write a tweet and mention the plugin and tag @cloudinary\